alexk49/resources/programming.md

 # Programming Resources

 These are notes of different programming resources.
 I use simple [todo.txt](https://github.com/todotxt) type tags to show status of certain resources.
+Anything with no tags can be assumed to be only there for reference/future use.

 ## Job hunting
 * [devitJobs](https://devitjobs.uk)